Bronze. Silver. Gold. These represent the highest honors a Girl Scout can earn.

 It is recommended that they purchase the pin and the patch, because they will only receive a medal at the Young Women of Distinction Ceremony.

-When is the annual ceremony or Young Women of Distinction?
+When is the Young Women of Distinction ceremony?

 Can we submit pictures that were taken while the girls worked on their project?